 How Many Leg Days Should You Have Per Week?

 The fact that we divide our upper bodies into numerous zones and workout days, then lump our entire lower body into one day, might seem strange to some.
 Because of that imbalance, it makes sense to do leg day differently than the way you'd rotate through days of back and biceps, and chest and triceps.
-But, of course, you choose to incorporate leg day into your workout regime is dependent on your goals.
+But, of course, how you choose to incorporate leg day into your workout regime is dependent on your goals.

 Kay tells us that for beginners, one day per week may be sufficient because it's "challenging to learn, and you'll benefit from plenty of recovery time between without overtraining."
 On the other hand, Hockenjos thinks one day a week of leg day is enough if you're training for a specific sport and need to focus on that.

-Once you've made progress with exercise and no longer consider yourself a beginner, a more frequent leg day is a great idea.
+Once you've made progress with your exercise and no longer consider yourself a beginner, more frequent leg work is a great idea.
 Kay suggests two to three leg days per week as you progress, focusing on different muscle groups each time.
 In terms of how to divide that up, she suggests that "one day is a heavy compound movement such as squatting or hip thrusts while the others may focus more on the smaller muscle groups, lighter weight to improve form, or explosive exercises like the box jump to develop power and speed."
 Becker recommends that you "find your three favorite leg day exercises and rotate another two-to-three exercises into your workouts for three-to-four weeks at a time."
 Both Hockenjos and Kay stress that you should give yourself at least two days between leg days to ensure your muscles have proper rest time.

 When to Skip Leg Day